/

 Masonry

-Masonry is also a grid of images with different formats, but unlike woven image list, the distance between the images is the same, and only the width or height is pre-set.
+Masonry is also a grid of images with different formats, but unlike woven image lists, the distance between the images is the same, and only the width or height is pre-set.
 The elements are set like bricks.
-Take a look at how Keep, Google service of notes, arranges separate notes into a scrollable grid.
+Take a look at how Keep, a Google service of notes, arranges separate notes into a scrollable grid.

 Masonry image list developed with Angular Material